surban/openemc/README.md

 Run `scripts/driver-build.sh` to build the drivers as kernel modules.
 You can install them using `scripts/driver-install.sh`.

+### Logging

+Reading logs over I2C and forwarding to syslog is done by `openemc-log`, which should be built for and placed on the target device.
+Example files for systemd integration are located in the `systemd` directory.

 ### Devicetree

 The driver will only be loaded if it is referenced in the system's devicetree.